 The trick is picking a book that's engaging but not heart-pounding.
 "My personal tastes in reading skew towards biographies, history or short fiction," Ricciardi says.
 Before bed, he avoids mysteries, current events or crime stories that might leave him feeling riled up.

 Imagine Your Brain Emptying Out

-Guided imagery or visualization, where you generate a mental picture to focus on achieve a specific goal, can be a helpful way to de-stress and quiet racing thoughts before bed.
+Guided imagery or visualization, where you intentionally generate a relaxing mental picture, can be a helpful way to de-stress and quiet racing thoughts before bed.

 "A visualization works well for me when the image is familiar and just detailed enough to be interesting, and the process is a metaphor for what you need to accomplish — in this case, emptying your brain," says Elizabeth Young, PsyD, a licensed clinical psychologist in Rochester, New York.